I was born of British stock on January 9, 1933 in Northern Rhodesia, now Zambia, in Central Africa.

 I was occasionally allowed to ride on the back of my father's pickup truck while he went about the business of a cattleman.
 Later when he had trained me not to talk too much and not to be "a bloody nuisance", I was allowed to run with the herders and bring the cattle in for branding and dipping.
 As I made myself more useful I was gradually allowed to spend more time with him.

 If my old man was God then my mother was an angel from heaven.
 She shielded me from my father's rage, until it had cooled.
 She taught me to love all of nature.
 She opened my eyes to the beauty of the wild world all around me.
-She was an artist, and to this day at the age of 93 she still paints beautiful watercolours of trees and animals.
+She was an artist, painting beautiful watercolours of trees and animals.

 My father felt that my obsession with books was unnatural and unhealthy.
 I was forced to become a secret reader.
 I spent so much time in the outhouse long-drop latrine, where I kept a cache of my favourite books, that my father ordered my mother to administer regular and copious doses of castor oil.

 Then this idyllic existence came to an abrupt end.
 One of my chums was sent to boarding school.
 I had only a hazy idea of what this involved.
 But it all sounded very exciting.
 I suggested to my parents that I should also go to boarding school.
 Mother burst into tears at the prospect of losing her baby.
 But my father decided it would make a man of me, so I was sent to Cordwalles boarding school in Natal, South Africa.